-PPM 500 Proseminar in Public Policy and Management (1)
+PPM 500 Proseminar in Public Policy and Management (1, max.
+9)

 Provides a rigorous foundation for interdisciplinary research design.
 Introduces iconic types of theory (predictive, interpretive, and explanatory) and the philosophical foundations underlying these.
-Reviews a range of methodological approaches to research: experimental and quasi-experimental, statistical and quasi-statistical, comparative case-study, ethnographic, and triangulation.
-Offered: A.
+Reviews a range of methodological approaches to research: experimental and quasi-experimental, ethnographic, comparative case-study, statistical, meta-analytic, simulations, and triangulation.

 PPM 506 Advanced Microeconomics for Policy Analysis (4)

 Introduction to advanced economic theory.
 Covers core models in consumer theory, producer theory, and public economics.
 Topics include: consumer choice, the theory of the firm, choice under uncertainty, neoclassical and behavioral models of inter-temporal choice, basic game theory, externalities, public goods, and an introduction to welfare economics.
 Recommended: multivariate calculus; intermediate microeconomic theory.

 View course details in MyPlan: PPM 506

 Political science frameworks, approaches, and theories concerning development and implementation of public policies within American and other democratic political systems.
 Governmental behaviors and processes, including rational, political, and bureaucratic models of governmental decision making; agenda-building processes; and the role of institutions in constraining and enabling policy change.